Urdu alphabet: Vowels

 The Urdu language has ten vowels and ten nasalized vowels.
 Each vowel has four forms depending on its position: initial, middle, final and isolated.
 Like in its parent Arabic alphabet, Urdu vowels are represented using a combination of digraphs and diacritics.
 Alif, Waw, Ye, He and their variants are used to represent vowels.

 Vowel chart

 Urdu does not have standalone vowel letters.
-Short vowels (a, i, u) are represented by optional diacritics (zabar, zer, pesh) upon the preceding consonant or a placeholder consonant (alif, ain, or hamzah) if the syllable begins with the vowel, and long vowels by consonants alif, ain, ye, and wa'o as matres lectionis, with disambiguating diacritics, some of which are optional (zabar, zer, pesh), whereas some are not (madd, hamzah).
+Short vowels (a, i, u, o) are represented by optional diacritics (zabar, zer, pesh, ulta pesh) upon the preceding consonant or a placeholder consonant (alif, ain, or hamzah) if the syllable begins with the vowel, and long vowels by consonants alif, ain, ye, and wa'o as matres lectionis, with disambiguating diacritics, some of which are optional (zabar, zer, pesh, ulta pesh), whereas some are not (madd, hamzah).
 Urdu does not have short vowels at the end of words.
 This is a table of Urdu vowels:

 Alif

 Alif is the first letter of the Urdu alphabet, and it is used exclusively as a vowel.
 At the beginning of a word, alif can be used to represent any of the short vowels: اب ab, اسم ism, اردو Urdū.
 For long ā at the beginning of words alif-mad is used: آپ āp, but a plain alif in the middle and at the end: بھاگنا bhāgnā.